 ClassesAll classes will be conducted in English

 The Kyoto & Tokyo Seminars are regular classes held as a partnership program with the University of Sydney Law School, in cooperation with the Australian Network for Japanese Law (ANJeL).
-ANJeL is an initiative of the law faculties at the Australian National University, Queensland University of Technology and the University of Sydney.
+ANJeL is an initiative of the law faculties at the Australian National University and the University of Sydney.
 The core aim of ANJeL is to promote scholarly engagement with Japanese law, especially in Australia.

 For more information, please refer to the following website.
 Also, browse via YouTube short interviews with many of the Kyoto & Tokyo Seminar lecturers, about many areas of Japanese Law!

 Hello, everyone!
 I am the director of the Kyoto and Tokyo Seminars.
 At the Kyoto Seminar, we will learn about the core fields of Japanese law on the campus of Ritsumeikan University in the ancient capital, Kyoto.
 And at the Tokyo Seminar, we will learn more about business and law on the campus of Ritsumeikan University in the present capital, Tokyo.
 Learning about the history and contemporary problems of Japanese law with Japanese students in two big cities should be a valuable opportunity for you.
 I look forward to the participation of many students!Professor Naoya Yamaguchi Program Director for the Kyoto and Tokyo Seminars

 I strongly encourage you to take up this unique educational experience.
 Consider the What, Who, How, When and Why for these Kyoto and Tokyo Seminars in Japanese Law.

 Professor Luke Nottage Co-director of the Australian Network for Japanese Law (ANJeL)